LASIK enhancement: When additional surgery is needed

 Each case has a unique combination of variables that can affect visual outcomes.
-So in some instances, you may need additional eye surgery often in the form of a LASIK enhancement to give you the sharpness of vision you desire.
+So in some instances, you may need additional eye surgery — often in the form of a LASIK enhancement — to give you the sharpness of vision you desire.

-- The characteristics and health of your corneas.
+The characteristics and health of your corneas

 Although LASIK successfully corrects high degrees of nearsightedness, farsightedness and astigmatism, younger people with mild nearsightedness and astigmatism generally are the best candidates for a good outcome.

-Your expectations before LASIK also may play a key role in how happy you are afterward.
+Your expectations before LASIK also play a key role in how happy you are afterward.
 Remember, the goal of LASIK is to decrease your dependence on glasses and help you to see acceptably well without corrective lenses.
 Results vary from person to person.

 Although many people who have had LASIK believe they see better than they did with eyeglasses or contact lenses before surgery, not everyone has the same experience.

-When Is a LASIK Enhancement Needed?
+When is a LASIK enhancement needed?

 If your vision is still noticeably blurred three months after LASIK, you may need an enhancement.